nathanb01/pyne/docs/theorymanual/decay.rst

 Lastly, we must handle the degenerate case where two nuclides in a chain  have the same exact half-lives.
-This unfortunate situation arrises out of the fundemental nuclear data.
+This unfortunate situation arises out of the fundemental nuclear data.
 Let's call these the pth and qth species.
 To prevent underflow, overflow, and NaNs, we must separate these nuclides out of the summation and then take the limit as :math:`\lambda_q \to \lambda_p`.